 Join us on one of the Center for Wooden Boats most beloved vessels, electric powered fantail launch Dora.
 You can rent directly from the Center for Wooden Boats, but we are happy to offer you a small discount for the boat rental.

-This 26’ vessel features a raised canopy to provide protection from the elements, but 360 degree unobstructed views.
+This 26’ vessel features a raised canopy to provide protection from the elements and 360 degree unobstructed views.
 Dora’s spacious layout can comfortably accommodate six passengers for a lovely afternoon or evening picnic on the lake.
-Dora was built as a collaborative community project, built by the students at the Wood Technology Center at Seattle Central Community College.
+Dora was built as a collaborative community project by the students at the Wood Technology Center at Seattle Central Community College.
 Wood and other materials were donated by various CWB community members.
 She was designed by Oregon Naval Architect Pat Spurlock after late 19th century pleasure launches.

 About MS WOLF - A Historic Boat Tour on Lake Union

-Join us on our historic fishing vessel the MS Wolf, on of the Center for Wooden Boats Charter Cruises.
-As part of taking out tour, we are happy to offer you a small discount for the boat rental.
+Join us on one of the Center for Wooden Boats Charter Cruises aboard their historic fishing vessel the MS Wolf.
+As part of this tour, we are happy to offer you a small discount for the boat rental.

 ABOUT THE BOAT